ACTCollaboration/act_dr6_mflike/README.rst

 .. code:: shell

-    pip install -e /where/to/clone
+    python -m pip install -e /where/to/clone

 Installing ACT DR6 data
 -----------------------

-Preliminary simulated data can be found at `NERSC
-<https://portal.nersc.gov/cfs/sobs/users/xgarrido/act_dr6_sim>`_.
-You can download them by yourself
-but you can also use the ``cobaya-install`` binary and let it do the installation job.
+To install ACT D6 data, the easiest way is to use the ``cobaya-install`` binary and let it do the installation job.
 For instance, if you do the next command

 .. code:: shell